eliweitzman/eliweitzman/README.md

 ### Hi!
 I'm Eli! 👋

-📚 I'm a recent gollege graduate, having spent time studying Computer Information Systems, with an interest in PM work
+📚 I'm a recent college graduate, having spent time studying Computer Information Systems, with an interest in PM work

 👨‍💻 I have experience in PowerShell, and some minor work in Java and Python!